-As a two-stage furnace, the furnace integrated control module provides terminals for both "W1" and "W2", and "YLO" and "Y" thermostat connections.
-This allows the furnace to support the following system applications: 'Two-Stage Heating Only', 'Two-Stage Heating with Single-Stage Cooling', and 'Two-Stage Heating with Two-Stage Cooling'.
-Refer to the following figures and table for proper connections to the integrated control module.
+As a two-stage non-communicating furnace, the furnace integrated control module provides terminals for both "W1" and "W2", and "Y1" and "Y2" thermostat connections.
+This allows the furnace to support the following system applications: 'Two-Stage Heating Only', 'Two-Stage Heating with Single Stage Cooling', and 'Two-Stage Heating with Two-Stage Cooling'.
+Refer to the following figures for proper connections to the integrated control module.

 Low voltage connections can be made through either the right or left side panel.
 Thermostat wiring entrance holes are located in the blower compartment.
-Wire routing must not interfere with circulator blower operation, filter removal, or routine maintenance.
+The following figure shows connections for a "heat/cool system".